GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/getdata.rst

-Since it is observed just 4 days after the science, a search for raw biases will result in essentially the same raw biases as for the science frame; we will use the same master bias for both science and standard.
+Since it is observed just 4 days after the science, a search for raw biases will result in essentially the same raw biases as for the science frame; here we will use the same master bias for both science and standard.